hiveot/hiveot.github.io/index.md

 It is the intent that 'WoST' compliancy will become a must have for the security minded consumer when purchasing IoT devices.

-This approach requires the use of a gateway to act on behalf of WoST Things.
-Rather than configuring each Thing, the configuration facility on the gateway will let users manage the configuration.
-The gateway approach is already quite common for existing IoT devices such as ZWave and Zigbee and does not seem to be a hindrance to adoption.
+This approach requires the use of a hub to act on behalf of WoST Things.
+Rather than configuring each Thing, the configuration facility on the hub will let users manage the configuration.
+This hub-and-spokes approach is already quite common for existing IoT devices such as ZWave and Zigbee and does not seem to be a hindrance to adoption.

 ![](wost-overview.png)

-In the above diagram WoST Things and consumers connect to the gateway which acts as a proxy for all Things.
+In the above diagram WoST Things and consumers connect to the hub which acts as a proxy for all Things.
 Data can flow back to the connecting devices.
-Gateway plugins convert access to legacy devices as if they are  WoST Things.
+Hub plugins convert access to legacy devices as if they are  WoST Things.

-All application interaction with WoST Things and legacy devices take place via the gateway.
-Access over the internet is provided via a cloud intermediary, which can be another WoST gateway run by a cloud service provider.
+All application interaction with WoST Things and legacy devices take place via the hub.
+Access over the internet is provided via a cloud intermediary, which can be another WoST hub run by a cloud service provider.

 ## The Problem With WoT's Reference Implementation